confluentinc/confluent-kubernetes-examples/hybrid/ccloud-JDBC-mysql/README.md

 # Kafka Connect to Confluent Cloud

-In this example, you'll set up the followings:
+In this example, you'll set up the following:
 *  Deploy a self managed MySql server for the connector to utilize
 *  Self-managed Kafka Connect cluster connected to Confluent Cloud
 *  Install and manage the JDBC source connector plugin through the declarative `Connector` CRD